veracity/veracity-documentation/sections/customerservices/accesshub2.md

 -   Revoke access to an application from the group (4).

-Note that you can subscribe the group only to the applications your company account has access to.
-If you need to add a new application subscription to your account, [go to Marketplace](https://store.veracity.com/).
+Note that you can add the group only to the applications your company account has access to.
+If you need to add a new application addediption to your account, [go to Marketplace](https://store.veracity.com/).

 <figure>
 	<img src="assets/image5.png"/>